Akash1684/Shut-it-Down/README.md

 Shut-it-Down
 ===

-How many times you just doze off with your System remained open??
+How many times you just doze off with your System remained open???

-Here is the implementation of shutdown scheduler (**Windows Users**) designed using JAVA.
+Here is the implementation of shutdown scheduler (**Windows Users**) designed using JAVA Swing and System Calls.

 How it Works!!
 ---